ess-dmsc-dram/documents/meeting_notes/April_2018/agenda.md

 - How do we balance resources between implementing `Dataset`, changes that would be usable in both old and new way, and changes that would becomes wasted if we transition to using `Dataset`?
   - Do a risk analysis.

+## Harware Requirements for Live Reduction
+### Main Task
+* Lamar actioned to carry out this task
+* Main question to be answered is how far we can push the live reduction (in terms of data rate) before we need MPI
+* Pay attention to the following:
+ * Instrument View (usability, responsiveness) in the absence of any processing step
+ * Processing live reduction scripts.
+ * Combination
+ * Test with and without multi-threading, make note of any scaling presented by threading.
+ * Is live listener keeping up with data stream?
+* The idea is to start with skeleton reduction scripts which mimic each of the SANS, Powder Reduction and Inelastic reduction scripts.
+These will include the basic algorithms which are used.
+* The complexity will be incrementally updated to match real workflows
+### Background Task for general Hardware requirements
+* Talk to developers in various technique areas as first port of call about hardware used on beamline:
+ * Number of beamline computers and/or hardware configurations (clusters, VMs, Nomachine etc.)
+ * Laptops and other remote sessions available to users.
+ * Computer hardware used for reduction in offices.
+ * Any other resources.